- Learn More

-Prior to completing the online application form, please ensure you have reviewed the individual Co-op Program requirements for your area.
+Prior to completing the online application form, please ensure you have reviewed the individual Co-op Program requirements for your program.

-Engineering Science and Mechatronic Systems Engineering students are not required to complete the Co-operative Education Application Form because Co-op is mandatory.
+Engineering Science, Mechatronic Systems Engineering and Sustainable Energy Engineering students are not required to complete the Co-operative Education Application Form because Co-op is mandatory.
 Please contact your Co-op Program directly at firstname.lastname@example.org.

-Graduate students in Big Data are not required to complete the Co-operative Education Application Form, Please contact Paula Scott (Big Data Co-op Coordinator) at 778.782.7278 or email@example.com.
+Graduate students in Big Data, Visual Computing and Cybersecurity are not required to complete the Co-operative Education Application Form.
+Please contact the Master of Science in Professional Computer Science Co-op office at email@example.com.

 You will have a more in-depth idea of what your Co-op experience will be like if you register for a Co-op Info Session.
 You will hear from both current co-op students and staff about the benefits of the program and you will learn tips for making the most of your co-op experience.